thomas-vogel/thomas-vogel.github.io/_pages/research.md

 * assurance techniques to validate and verify self-adaptation ([SEAMS'19](publications/2019-SEAMS), [SEAMS'18](publications/2018-SEAMSb), [SEfSAS'17a](publications/2017-SEFSAS3a), [SEfSAS'17b](publications/2017-SEFSAS3b))
 * control to systematically engineer self-adaptive systems with guarantees ([SEAMS'20a](publications/2020-SEAMSa), [SEAMS'20b](publications/2020-SEAMSb), [TAAS'17](publications/2017-TAAS), [CASaS'17](publications/2017-CASaS))
 * architectures for the design of self-aware computing systems  (see [SACS'17a](publications/2017-SACSa), [SACS'17b](publications/2017-SACSb), [SACS'17c](publications/2017-SACSc), [ACSOSC'20](publications/2020-ACSOSC))
+* evaluation of self-adaptive software systems research ([SEAMS'21](publications/2021-SEAMS))

 ### (2) Understanding intelligent methods and making intelligent methods self-adaptive
 Methods from computational and artificial intelligence are typically black-box and therefore arcane for software engineers, which impedes an understanding why certain methods work well and others do not for a specific problem.
 For this purpose, my goal is to develop explanations that enable such an understanding.

 Particularly, I develop explanations of the difficulty of optimization problems in search-based software engineering by analyzing the fitness landscape and thus, the interaction of methods from computational intelligence (esp. evolutionary algorithms) with the related search spaces.
 The explanations enable a better understanding of the search problems and methods (cf. [FLASH](#projects) project).
 One example is:
-* a fitness landscape analysis for the search problem of generating test suites for mobile applications, which is solved by evolutionary algorithms, which identified a lack of diversity of test suites during the search potentially causing a stagnation of the search process ([SSBSE'19](publications/2019-SSBSE)).
+* a fitness landscape analysis for the search problem of generating test suites for mobile applications, which is solved by evolutionary algorithms, which identified a lack of diversity of test suites during the search potentially causing a stagnation of the search process ([SSBSE'19](publications/2019-SSBSE), [IST'21](publications/2020-IST)).

 <br />
 The gained understanding could then help in configuring a method to yield better results for a specific problem.
 In this context, I envision _self-adaptive intelligent methods_ that automatically and dynamically configure themselves at run-time.
 For instance:
-* I transferred self-adaptation principles to the generation test suites for mobile applications, particularly by equipping the evolutionary algorithm for generating test suites with a feedback loop that automatically and dynamically adapts the search strategy if the diversity of test suites decreases ([SSBSE'19](publications/2019-SSBSE) and research project [_Self-Adaptive Search for Sapienz_](#projects)).
+* I transferred self-adaptation principles to the generation test suites for mobile applications, particularly by equipping the evolutionary algorithm for generating test suites with a feedback loop that automatically and dynamically adapts the search strategy if the diversity of test suites decreases ([SSBSE'19](publications/2019-SSBSE), [IST'21](publications/2020-IST) and research project [_Self-Adaptive Search for Sapienz_](#projects)).

 <br />
 Since the techniques to develop explanations are generic, they can be also applied to optimization problems in self-adaptive software systems such as finding optimal adaptation plans and system configurations.